nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 For more information about how the Makefile works, see [here](https://github.com/nathancharlesjones/Generic-Makefile-based-Project-for-x86-and-STM32F1).

 ## How does it work?
-Let's start with "sin_LUT.c", the heart (if not the meat) of this little example.
-In lines X-X, we define an array of doubles called "sin_table".
+Let's start with `sin_LUT.c`, the heart (if not the meat) of this little example.
+In lines X-X, we define an array of doubles called `sin_table`.
 ```
 #define SIN_LUT_SIZE 402
 static const double sin_table[SIN_LUT_SIZE] =